nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.

+**Q**: How can I add points to a member's account?
+**A**: Use the addpoints command with the member's name and the number of points you want to add.
+For example, addpoints n/John Doe p/50 adds 50 points to John Doe’s account.

+**Q**: How do I upgrade a member's membership tier?
+**A**: Use the addmship command followed by the member’s name and the new membership tier.
+For example, addmship n/John Doe ms/Gold upgrades John Doe to the Gold membership tier.

+**Q**: Can I delete a member from the loyalty program?
+**A**: Yes, you can use the delete command followed by the member's index number in the list.
+For example, delete 3 will delete the third member listed in the current view.

+**Q**: How are the points and membership tiers related?
+**A**: Membership tiers are based on the accumulated points.
+Refer to the 'About SweetRewards' section for a detailed breakdown of points required for each tier.
 --------------------------------------------------------------------------------------------------------------------

 ## Troubleshooting